 Helping your parent make the right decision about care is a delicate matter.
 Read our expert tips on how to approach this sensitive subject.

 Around a quarter of the world’s population will be elderly by 2041 according to ONS statistics.
-The rise in the elderly population here in the UK is already causing issues because the social care just isn’t in place to support everybody in the way that it should be.
+The rise in the elderly population here in the UK means there are already many issues affecting the elderly because the social care just isn’t in place to support everybody in the way that it should be.
 We’re proud to be one of the Top 10 UK Senior Care Blogs and if you read any of the other top senior care blogs you will find this is a very common theme.
 This can be very worrying when all you want is the best care for your loved one, and you want to ensure their high quality of life as they age.

 It is so important to help your parent make the right decision about care, so that everybody has peace of mind.
 Your parent will be happy that they are receiving care in a way and place they feel comfortable with, and you will know your parent is going to be safe and well looked after.